return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

     :param unsigned int type:
         the default type for IRQs on this irqchip, pass IRQ_TYPE_NONE to have the core avoid setting up any default type in the hardware.

+    :param bool nested:
+        whether this is a nested irqchip calling \ :c:func:`handle_nested_irq`\ in its IRQ handler

     :param struct lock_class_key \*lock_key:
         lockdep class